astronautas/astronautas.github.io/_posts/2025-01-26-wheel-good-ml-package-format.md

 * With mlflow, you need to explicitly list model dependencies in your serving-app OR have some script automating this (pull in model, uv add deps).
 It's not a native functionality.
 * How do you make sure Python version is compatible between training and serving?
 Need to manually check this.

 Just a thought experiment.
-I still believe mlflow is the go-to format due its [flavors](https://mlflow.org/docs/latest/traditional-ml/creating-custom-pyfunc/part1-named-flavors.html), and storing large files within your Nexus will make sysadmins frown big time.
+I still believe mlflow is the go-to format due its [flavors](https://mlflow.org/docs/latest/traditional-ml/creating-custom-pyfunc/part1-named-flavors.html), and storing large files within your Nexus will make SREs frown big time.